Origin: Yame, Fukuoka, Japan

 Preparation Method:To prepare it, use 7-8 grams of the product and minimally mineralized water, with a fixed residue of no more than 50 mg/l, at 50 °C and a preheated teapot of small volume (150-250 ml).

 Prepare infusions of 25-30 seconds, three of which will give you richly flavored infusions, while subsequent ones will be milder and sweeter.
-As the infusions go on, use hotter and hotter water until you reach a temperature of 90-95°C.
+As the infusions go on, use increasingly hot water until you reach a temperature of 90-95°C.

-After opening, store tightly sealed in the refrigerator at a temperature of 5°C.
+After opening, store tightly closed in the refrigerator at a temperature of 5°C.

-If you don't have the right tools to prepare your Gyokuro, you can choose from our teapots and cups and take a look at the sets available.
+If you don't have the right tools to brew your own Gyokuro, you can choose from our teapots and cups and take a look at the sets available.

 Gyokuro Fuyu no Hana